RattleyCooper/selenext/README.md

 #     \/__/         \/__/     \/__/         \/__/         \|__|     #
 #===================================================================#
 ```
-Slack is a micro-framework for web scraping using selenium.
+Slack is a micro-framework for web scraping using selenium in Python 2 or Python 3.
 Multi-threading is supported.
-This is currently still in
-development, however it's very possible to write and run your automations within the framework as it is..
-Just know
+This is currently still in development, however it's possible to write and run your automations within the framework as it is.
-that it's in development and that things will probably change as things progress.

 ## Install

-Just download this as a .zip and then unzip the `Slack` directory into your `site-packages` folder.
-Once there is a
+Just download this as a .zip and then unzip the `Slack` directory into
-stable release, there will be a pip install available.
+your `site-packages` folder.
+Once there is a stable release, there will
+be a pip install available.

 ## Dependencies